emilyriederer/dbtplyr/README.md

 Note that all of the select-helper functions that take a relation as an argument can optionally be passed a list of names instead.

-Documentation for these functions is in the [`macros/macro.yml`](https://github.com/emilyriederer/dbtplyr/blob/main/macros/macro.yml) file.
+Documentation for these functions is available on the [package website](https://emilyriederer.github.io/dbtplyr/) and in the [`macros/macro.yml`](https://github.com/emilyriederer/dbtplyr/blob/main/macros/macro.yml) file.